consilience/laravel-message-flow/README.md

 You can then run `php artisan migrate` to migrate the database.

-## Example Configuration Using Redis
+# Setting Up a Shared Queue (Redis Example)

+This example uses Redis, but any queue driver supported by Laravel will work.
+The same four steps apply regardless of driver.

+## The Three Config Layers

 Laravel uses the word "connection" at several levels, which can be confusing.
-This example touches three config files, each at a different
+Setting up a shared queue touches three config files, each at a different layer:
-layer:

 | Layer            | Config file               | What it names                                                          |
 | ---------------- | ------------------------- | ---------------------------------------------------------------------- |